aMWerLogic/PACK-to-WAV/README.md

 Whole process can take long time and it depends on how big the .pack file is.
 A 1GB .pack file can contain several thousands of compressed files, so be prepared.
 Also thats why i added 'Duration' parameter, so you could filter/remove very small junk files (unless they are what you are looking for).

 After the script has finished, you should see directory named 'Decoded'.
 Your files are inside.
-Now you can check if they are properly working and their quality.
+Now you can check their quality and if they are properly working.
 I recommend you a tool named "Spek".
 It allows you to draw spectogram of your audio.

 ![Spek](spectrum.jpg)